 Information about the Commission on Dental Accreditation's activities is available to everyone.
 The Commission meets twice a year, usually in the winter and the summer.
 Following each meeting the communities of interest are notified via email that the CODA Communicator is available on the Commission’s website; this newsletter is available to all of CODA’s communities of interest.

-If you have not received a notification regarding the CODA Communicator, please contact Mr. Gregg Marquardt, firstname.lastname@example.org, and he will add your email address to the Commission’s distribution for the next issue.
+If you have not received a notification regarding the CODA Communicator, please contact Ms. Marjorie Hooper, firstname.lastname@example.org and she will add your email address to the Commission’s distribution for the next issue.

 Additionally, hearings on standards are held at various meetings during which comments may be submitted to CODA on proposed or revised Accreditation Standards.
 Please review the left navigation, where you can access the proposed accreditation standards out for comment.
 CODA's meeting materials may also be of interest.